-Hair must be maintained so as not to reflect faddish styles and not to bring attention, such as the use of long spikes, unnatural colors, etc. Hair is not to cover the face or any part of it.
-Boys' hair length should be above the collar and not touching the ears, and any sideburns are to be no lower than the ear lobe.
-Boys are to be clean-shaven.
+Hair should not distract from the learning environment.
+It must be a natural color and should not cover eyes.
+Boys' hair length should be above the collar and not touching the ears.
+Man buns are not allowed.
+Any sideburns are to be no lower than the ear lobe.
+Boys are to be clean shaven.
+Girls' hair can be any length, but must not be extreme in style.